 What are the Pay Over Time credit limits?

-Amex may bump up your limits as they get accustomed to your spending habits and you build up trust with them over time.
+Amex may bump up your Pay Over Time limits as they get accustomed to your spending habits and you build up trust with them over time.
+So don’t be too bummed if you get started with a small limit.

 How does Pay Over Time report to your credit report